-Running a business can be quite costly.
-If you have a certain product you’re fond of, consider approaching a local business to see if a partnership can be formed to purchase mass amounts of product at discount.
+Running a landscaping business can be quite costly.
+If you have a certain product you’re fond of, consider approaching a local business to see if a partnership can be formed to purchase mass amounts of landscaping or lawn care product at discount.

 If you have a local garden supply store, consider setting up workshops to provide shoppers with valuable information on caring for their lawn and garden.
 In return for offering these workshops for free, you’ll get free marketing and exposure.

 If you have a crew, managing your employees is an important part to running your lawn care business.
 It’s important to treat your crew with the respect they deserve while making sure they are on the same page as you.
 Here are a few tips:

 Your crew represents your business, so quality matters.
 First impressions always matter and often times your employees will be meeting face to face with clients.
 Always check references and look at experience.
 Just one bad hire could damage your reputation so take the time to thoroughly vet candidates before bringing them onto the team.

 Provide thorough job training

 To avoid disastrous mistakes later on, provide effective and thorough training from the get go.
 Training should always include instruction on how to use and care for all pieces of landscaping equipment, how to complete different types of lawn and yard care jobs, and any general landscaping knowledge necessary to your business.
 Always have a more experienced person alongside until your trainee is up to speed.

 It can be easy to lose motivation if work morale is low.
 Make sure to motivate your employees by providing positive feedback on a regular basis.
 While constructive criticism has its time and place, don’t forget to mention the good.
 Employees appreciate positive reinforcement and this will go a long ways in having them help you reach your goals.
 On the same note, make sure they are adequately compensated for their hard work to keep spirits high.

 Step 6: Maintain Your Landscaping Equipment